River with a past

 But today, too few Minnesotans know of the events that sent shock waves across the frontier in 1862.
 Too few come to visit its towns and historic sites, its parks and wildlife refuges.

-"There's sort of a dismissive attitude — 'This is not lake country,'" says David Minge, a Minnesota Court of Appeals judge who represented the area in Congress for eight years.
+"There's sort of a dismissive attitude — 'This is not lake country,' " says David Minge, a retired Minnesota Court of Appeals judge who represented the area in Congress for eight years.

 For nine years, Minge hosted bicycle tours for friends on Labor Day weekends, showing them the scenic spots and interesting people he'd discovered over the years.

 Then, he had the idea to hold a public ride under the auspices of the Parks & Trails Council of Minnesota so more people could go along.
 Historians, land stewards and other experts would meet them along the way, and riders would see the valley at its best.

 "I wanted to show other people what I had had the opportunity to see," he said.